canarybit/az-cvm-guest-attestation/README.md

-⚠️ This repository is a clone of the original Azure Confidential Computing Confidential VM Guest Attestation repo: https://github.com/Azure/confidential-computing-cvm-guest-attestation
+⚠️ **Note:** This repository is a clone of the original Azure Confidential Computing Confidential VM Guest Attestation repo: https://github.com/Azure/confidential-computing-cvm-guest-attestation

 # Platform Guest Attestation